Teaching and assessment (2018-19): Semester 2, 1 x 3 hour exam

-This module will comprise some of the central aspects of English law of international sale of goods.
-It will begin by discussing the justifications of international trade and peculiarities of structures, organisations and workings of commodities markets.
+The module will comprise some of the central aspects of English law of international sale of goods.
+It will begin by discussing the justifications of international trade and peculiarities of structures, organisations, and workings of commodities markets.
 The module will then address the relevance of general contract law to sales law and the relationship between the two areas of law.

 The remaining part of the module will focus on the issues peculiar to international sales such as:

 - the definition of a contract of international sale of goods;

 - main types of sales contracts such CIF and FOB contracts;

 - the role and function of bill of lading and other documents;

 - remedies for breach of contract;